Huong Pho Moves to Ubi – A New Home for Your Favorite Vietnamese Comfort Food

 Each bowl of pho is accompanied by a selection of herbs and vegetables, which provide a vibrant, aromatic layer to the dish, while the lime adds a tangy zest that elevates the overall flavour profile.
 The clear yet flavorful broth highlights the richness of the protein while keeping the dish light on the palate, making it a perfect meal for any time of the day.
 A squeeze of lime adds an extra layer of zest, enhancing the complexity of flavors in the bowl.

-Huong Pho also offers two types of banh mi, with the sardine banh mi being a standout.
+Huong Pho also offers a few types of banh mi, with the sardine banh mi being a standout.
 Hana steams the sardines for over 10 hours, resulting in a softness comparable to canned sardines.
 The sardines are infused with rich flavors during the long steaming process, making them incredibly tender.
 The sandwich is generously filled with egg mayo butter, fresh cucumber, pickled carrot, coriander, and chili, all nestled in a crisp-on-the-outside, soft-on-the-inside tiger bread loaf.
-This combination of ingredients creates a symphony of flavors and textures, making every bite a delight.

 This will be a Vietnamese joint that I will frequent and I just let the cat out of the bag.
 The relatively slim set of options might even make ordering easier: you know you’ll get a good meal no matter what you choose.